The solar eclipse that proved Einstein right

-May 29, 1919.
-Today is the 100th anniversary of a total solar eclipse used to test Albert Einstein’s revolutionary theory of gravity, known as general relativity.
-Einstein himself was relatively unknown at the time.
-He’d proposed general relativity in 1915, and scientists had been intrigued by the entirely new way of thinking about gravity – for example, the idea that mass causes space to curve – but no one had proven Einstein correct.
-Then, on May 29, 1919, an expedition of English scientists – led by Sir Arthur Eddington – traveled to the island of Principe off the west coast of Africa to observe a total solar eclipse.
-The scientists’ measurements during the eclipse showed that, astoundingly, Einstein’s predictions were correct.
-Stars could be seen at the edge of the sun during the eclipse, while the moon blocked the sun’s light.
-The stars’ locations appeared displaced, due to the fact that their light had to travel to us, not on a straight path, but on the curved space around the sun, as described by Einstein.
+May 29, 1919, is the date of a solar eclipse that caused a revolution in science.
+The eclipse is famous for testing Albert Einstein’s theory of general relativity.
+Einstein was relatively unknown at the time.
+He had proposed general relativity in 1915, and scientists had been intrigued by the entirely new way of thinking about gravity – for example, the idea that mass causes space to curve – but no one had experimentally proven the theory to be correct.
+Then, on May 29, 1919, an expedition of English scientists – led by Sir Arthur Eddington – traveled to the island of Príncipe off the west coast of Africa to observe a total solar eclipse.
+If the theory were right, the light from stars should be bent by the gravity of the sun and appear displaced.
+An eclipse, where the moon blocks the sunlight enough for stars to be seen near the sun, was the perfect opportunity to test this.

 General relativity was the poster child for being a crazy, new, hard-to-understand theory, with dramatic implications for the nature of reality.
 And yet you could see [the results]; you could photograph it.
 So people got caught up in that excitement.

-And so Albert Einstein was catapulted to rock star fame, to a status in popular culture he has retained ever since.
+And so Albert Einstein was catapulted to rock star fame, a status in popular culture he has retained ever since.

 Einstein’s general theory of relativity not only explains the motion of Earth and the other planets in our solar system.
-In our modern cosmology, it also describes extreme examples of curved space, such as that around black holes.
+In our modern cosmology, it also describes extreme examples of curved space, such as around black holes.
 And it helps to describe the history and expansion of the universe as a whole.

 The theory fundamentally changed our understanding of physics and astronomy, and underpins critical modern technologies such as the satellite-based Global Positioning System (GPS).